 If you don’t already have source control, get some.
 There are plenty of providers out there that you can use for free like GitHub, Bitbucket, or Azure DevOps.
-Probably the fastest if you don’t already have a source control provider (SCP) is GitHub.
+If you don’t already have a source control provider (SCP), we recommend GitHub, a provider known for its speed.
 To integrate GitHub with Visual Studio Code, all you need is to download and install Git.
 Checking your code into GitHub is easy and there’s no excuse not to do it this way.

 Probably the easiest way to learn how to build Power BI custom visuals is to start with a basic visualization package like D3.
-There are many examples out there on the web that look fantastic!
+Take advantage of online tutorials and examples to help you along the way as you grow your skill set.
 Try them out and impress your friends.

-If you go through the Microsoft tutorial online, they walk you through how to setup a development environment which is very helpful if you’re making small incremental changes to your code.
-In the end though, be sure you can package your custom visual with the pbiviz package command.
-That produces the magical pbiviz file that you can then import into Power BI Desktop, tie to your data, and publish to the Power BI Service and see your work in all its grandeur.
+If you go through the Microsoft tutorial online, they walk you through how to set up a development environment which is beneficial if you’re making small incremental changes to your code.
+In the end, be sure you can package your custom visual with the pbiviz package command.
+That produces the magical pbiviz file that you can then import into Power BI Desktop, tie to your data and publish to the Power BI Service to see your work in all its grandeur.

 If this task seems daunting, talk to us!
 We’d love to hear about what custom visual you have in mind and how we might be able to help.
 Our team at DesignMind has years of experience designing, developing, and architecting Power BI solutions for organizations, large and small.
 You can see more tips from our Power BI experts here.